TEKTON 24335 1/2-Inch Drive Click

 - Weight15.8 pounds

 The Pittsburgh Pro torque wrench is equipped with a heavy-duty cam and pawl mechanism, along with a reversible 1/2-inch drive click stop, making this product one of the go-to-tools whenever you need a precise torque for your bolts.
 This click stop torque wrench is specifically designed to provide torque range of 20-150 feet-pounds while offering pre-calibrated accuracy of ±4%.
 This device is 18 inches long and it weighs about 4.1 pounds.
 You may contact the manufacturer to know more about the warranty information.
+Our handy guide to the best torque screwdrivers features more great products like this.

 - BrandPittsburgh Pro